alanrob17/alanrob17.github.io/README.md

 # My Github.io Blog

-I have build this site using a Jekyll template created by [Barry Clark](https://github.com/barryclark/jekyll-now).
+I have built this site using a Jekyll template created by [Barry Clark](https://github.com/barryclark/jekyll-now).